Integrated Pest Management

 What is IPM?

 Integrated Pest Management (IPM) uses regular monitoring to determine if and when treatments are needed to control weed, insect, or disease pests.
 IPM employs physical, mechanical, cultural, biological and educational tactics to keep pest numbers low enough to prevent unacceptable damage or annoyance.
 Chemical controls are used as a last resort, and least-toxic chemicals are preferred.
-IPM originated in agricultural research in the 1950s, but now is preferred in structural pest control as well as landscaping.

-IPM Steps
+IPM steps

 - Correctly identify the pest (weed, insect, disease, etc.) and understand its life cycle.